hgohil2805/CTCI/README.md

   The count-and-say sequence is the sequence of integers beginning as follows:1, 11, 21, 1211, 111221, ...

 - Guess higher or lower

+- Length of last word
+  Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.